 The tighter the clamps are, the more securely they hold the boots — but they’re also that much more likely to harm them because of the scuffing issue.
 Additionally, hanging boots on clips doesn’t allow them to air out properly.
 Moisture trapped in closed boots leads to mold and bacteria which causes them to smell and otherwise deteriorate.

-The last thing someone looking to store and maintain her collection of boots wants is for the organizational method she chooses to contribute their deterioration.
-This is why it’s important to evaluate the pros and cons of any storage method to determine its likely performance as a storage solution – before you buy it and hang it up.
+The last thing someone looking to store and maintain her collection of boots wants is for the organizational method she chooses to contribute to their deterioration.
+This is why it’s important to evaluate the pros and cons of any boot storage method to determine its likely performance as a storage solution – before you buy it and hang it up.